tsaopy/tsaopy/README.md

 ### main

-This will be the current working version which includes `tsaopy` and additional testing files such as the solutions of the notebooks in the github page.
+This will be the current working version which includes `tsaopy` and additional testing files.

 ### patch/update